Yield Mechanism

 The yield for USDh comes from the structural demand for long leverage in Bitcoin, a common characteristic of high-beta assets with significant volatility.

 As long as there is strong demand for leveraged long positions, the futures market tends to trade above spot prices.
-This results in higher funding rates, which pay our short positions, thereby generating yield for USDh stakers.
+This results in higher funding rates, which pay Hermetica's short positions, thereby generating yield for USDh stakers.

 Yield Distribution